Community & Support

 Creating the Central Repository

 When working on a project with multiple environments, a good first step after server provisioning is to create a central repository from which all other environments will pull.
-This could live on one of the servers provisioned for the project, a Gitosis server, a Gitolite server, Github or any other repository hosting solution.
+This could live on one of the servers provisioned for the project, a Gitosis server, a Gitolite server, a GitLab server, Github or any other repository hosting solution.
 For purposes of illustration, assume that your FooProject is running on a server configured with a user named ‘fooproject’ and all three environments will be running from separate directories under that user’s public_html directory.
 For convenience, create the central repository inside fooproject’s home directory.

 $ cd ~